adajuly/AniX/README.md

 view the `./test/test.html`

 ## Other
 There are other versions here, of course, they are not necessary.
-[Angular version](https://github.com/a-jie/NgxAni), [React version](https://github.com/a-jie/react-anix) and [Vue version](https://github.com/GeoffZhu/vue-anix)...
+[React version](https://github.com/drawcall/react-anix) and [Vue version](https://github.com/GeoffZhu/vue-anix)...

 ## License